DLakin01/folio/_portfolio/1_OpenWaterIslands.md

 * Complex custom reports
 * Custom HTML pages generated with Razor Engine

+<a href="https://github.com/DLakin01/OpenWaterSampleCode/blob/master/FirstSecondThirdTeamsReportUtility.cs">Example Code</a>

+_The above code is a reusable library for a highly complex report I built for my customer, the College Sports Information Directors Association_

 In my work with the Islands, I regularly generated and consumed data and code in C#, Python, JavaScript, jQuery, JSON, XML, and SAML.
 My customers used a wide variety of platforms that I learned to integrate and communicate with, including:

 * Salesforce